Roxanne Reid - Africa Addict

 Where to find it

 Gamkaberg Nature Reserve is halfway between Calitzdorp and Oudtshoorn off the R62 (about 400km east of Cape Town).
-Cape Nature has identified that the directions on Google Maps are wrong, so rather download Cape Nature’s map here.
+The directions on Google Maps are wrong; rather use these GPS co-ordinates to find the entrance to the reserve: 33º 40’ 17.51” S, 21º 53’ 18.37” E.

 Gamkaberg accommodation

 There are four self-catering eco-lodges in the Gamkaberg, sleeping from two to eight in safari-style tents with communal kitchens and ablutions (except the two-sleeper Xami eco-lodge, which has its own kitchen and ablutions).
-If you’d rather go more rustic, there’s a remote camp at Ou Kraal with eight beds in four simple huts, reached via a one-and-a-half-hour 4x4 trail or a six-hour hike.
-Or sleep in a tent at the campsite near the main office and info centre.
+If you’d rather go more rustic, there’s a remote camp at Ou Kraal with eight beds in four simple huts, reached via a 90min 4x4 trail or a six-hour hike.
+The best budget option is to sleep in your own tent pitched at the campsite near the main office and info centre.

 Read more about Gamkaberg Nature Reserve